Does offsetting actually work? If so, how can we see the tangible, real-world impact of the carbon credits we buy from a project?

 To support any of the projects mentioned in this blog, go to the Lune dashboard to buy carbon credits (you’ll need to sign-up or log-in to access the projects.)

-Curious about how we go about sourcing and evaluating the high-quality carbon projects we include in our library at Lune?
-Take a look at our project evaluation guide.
+Curious about our own process for sourcing and evaluating the high-quality carbon projects we include in our library at Lune?
+Take a look at our guide.

 Lune will offer trusted, high-quality carbon projects to Visa’s global network of merchants, banks, and partners – working together with a goal to scale climate action.

 We’ve emitted billions of tonnes of carbon emissions and now (alongside drastically reducing those emissions) we need to get it out of the atmosphere.
 How do we do that?
 Well, Direct Air Capture is one solution – here’s everything you need to know about it.